Surprise Surprise (British TV series): Revival

 In March 2012, it was announced that Holly Willoughby would host a revamped one-off episode of Surprise Surprise for ITV, although a full series was later announced.
 The series had six hour-long episodes, with episode 1 airing on 21 October 2012.
 A second series followed this in 2013, a third in 2014 and a fourth in 2015.

 In the show, Willoughby is joined by various locations reporters, these have included Marvin Humes, Mark Wright, Dave Berry, Peter Andre and Matt Johnson.

-In one 2013 episode, Cilla Black made a surprise appearance on the show, singing a bit of the original theme as the show went to commercials (after Holly made the comment that the producers just wouldn't let her sing the song).
+In one 2013 episode, Cilla Black made a surprise appearance on the show, singing a bit of the original theme as the show went to commercials (after Willoughby made the comment that producers refused to let her sing the song).

+Final episodes

+The last series hosted by Holly Willoughby aired on ITV1 between 21 June and 26 July 2015.
+On 17 June 2016, ITV announced that the show had been cancelled and would not return for 2017.
+Willoughby called for the show to return for another series, but this did not happen.

-A previously unbroadcast episode of the show which was hosted by Black and featured appearances from Irish band Westlife and singer Gareth Gates, which was originally produced in 2003 to celebrate the series' 20th anniversary, was broadcast on ITV3 on 27 December 2015, four months after Black's death.
-It wasn't broadcast in 2003 due to Black's departure from ITV that year.
+A previously unbroadcast episode of the show, hosted by Cilla Black that featured appearances from Irish boyband Westlife and singer Gareth Gates, which was originally produced in 2003 as a one-off special to celebrate the series' 20th anniversary, was broadcast on ITV3 on 27 December 2015, four months after Black's death.
+It wasn't originally broadcast at the time due to Black's departure from ITV earlier that year.

 Theme songs

 Cilla Black introduced and closed each show by singing a theme song.
 The theme song from series one to eight was written by Kate Robbins and was often imitated by Black impersonators, beginning "The more the world is changing, the more it stays the same...".
 The track was included on Black's 1985 album Surprisingly Cilla, and as a single through Towerbell Records.
-A new song was written from series nine until the show's conclusion in 2001, and the 2003 birthday special: "Reaching out, holding hands, reliving memories...
+A new song was written from series nine in 1992, until the show's conclusion in 2001, and the 2003 birthday special: "Reaching out, holding hands, reliving memories...
 Life is full, full of surprises...And the nicest surprise in my life is you!"

+Around 2022–23, the song enjoyed a resurgence on the social media app TikTok.
+It then experienced another resurgence in 2025, when TikToker Dannie D used the song as part of his videos surrounding news of the administration of US president Donald Trump.
+His signature move, lifting his leg up in time to the sound of the song in response to news of President Trump’s failures, went viral and became widely recognized throughout the platform.

 The revived series updated its theme for 2013.
 This theme uses a remixed instrumental version of the chorus from Black's original song "Surprise, Surprise".